As kayaking popularity soars, state says wear a life jacket

 Other injuries reported include broken bones, hypothermia, concussions, burns and a hand amputation.

-Alcohol was involved in 27% of all crashes, although that data often is underreported as some accident investigations don’t happen immediately after the crash, officials told The Gazette in 2017.
+Alcohol was involved in 27% of all crashes, although that data often is underreported as some accident investigations don’t happen immediately after the crash.

 The bulk of boat crashes happened on Iowa’s most popular water bodies, including Okoboji, Clear Lake and Coralville Lake.
 Multiple crashes also were reported on the Mississippi River, Des Moines River and Cedar River.